 Plan to be at your appointment for a minimum of one hour.
-Please arrive 15 minutes ahead of time.
+Please arrive 10 minutes ahead of time.
 When you arrive, call 978-256-5600 and follow the prompts to notify us of your arrival.
 We will inform you when we can bring you in for your appointment.
 Bring with you to your appointment:

 - Your co-payment, if required

 - Any eye drop medications you are taking

 - Your glasses and contacts, with packaging (if you wear them)

 - If you usually wear contact lenses please wear them to your appointment.